Arturovicz/Nexus-Research/README.md

 Lately, it will be possible to add push notifications via a pre-defined SMS, to complete the bot.
 Statistics are sent to the owner via Telegram

 ______________________________________________________________________________________________________________________________________________
 THE INTEGRITY OF THE BOT PROGRAM CANNOT BE PROVIDED VIA GITHUB DUE TO CONFIDENTIALITY ISSUES.
-INSTEAD, SMALL CHUNCKS OF OVERALL CODE IS SHARED.
+INSTEAD, SMALL CHUNCKS OF OVERALL CODE ARE SHARED.
 ______________________________________________________________________________________________________________________________________________